 No matter who you are, where you live and where you work, the COVID-19 pandemic has impacted every one of us in very different, and very personal ways.
+That’s why ensuring an equitable experience is essential.

 As many organisations are now working remotely, it can be difficult to understand these differing personal experiences — and how they’re impacting your workforce.